influxdata/docs-v2/content/v2.0/process-data/manage-tasks/export-task.md

 ---
 title: Export a task
 seotitle: Export an InfluxDB task
-description: Export a data processing task from InfluxDB using the InfluxDB user interface.
+description: Export a data processing task from InfluxDB using the InfluxDB UI.
 menu:
   v2_0:
     name: Export a task